tinta2510/MiniTorch/README.md

 - Implemented `Tensor` class supporting broadcasting, strides, views, and permutings.
 - Integrated Numba-based parallelism.
 - Built and trained models using `MiniTorch` for real-world tasks like MNIST and sentiment classification.
+- Implemented RNN layer for sequence modeling and temporal data

 ## Core Concepts Implemented